nabinkoirala452/AI-Based-Admission-Assistance-Chatbot/README.md

 The frontend is a **React application** built with Vite.
 It consists of two parts:

-1. **University Landing Page** — a full informational webpage about Vignan's FSTR University
+1. **University Landing Page** — a full informational webpage about Vignan's  University
 2. **Floating Chatbot Widget** — an AI chat assistant in the bottom-right corner

 ### Features